nanobox-io/nanobox-docs/source/engines/common-tasks/working-with-input.html.md

 title: Working with Input
 ---

 A common concern when building an engine is how to provide configurable or tunable parameters from the application developer.
 One case for this is runtime versions.
 How might an engine allow an application developer to specify a specific version of ruby or python?

-Of course, the engine has access to the codebase such that the engine can define whatever standard it wants.
+The engine has access to the codebase and can define whatever standard it wants.
 Nanobox provides an idiomatic approach to this problem, which is encouraged to provide consistency across engines.

 #### Warning